 Our Church Banner

-In January 1966, ground was broken for construction of a chapel and a second story was added to what is now called McClintock Hall.
-A bus ministry was started and a second service and Sunday School added.
-The congregation continued to grow, and an 11,000 square foot classroom and office facility was added.
+In January 1966, ground was broken for construction of a chapel, and a second story was added to what is now called McClintock Hall.
+A bus ministry was started, and a second service and Sunday School were added.
+The congregation continued to grow, and an 11,000 square foot classroom and office facility were added.
 Some of the other programs taking form during this time were a visitation ministry, “Evangelism Explosion,” Women’s Missionary Fellowship, youth groups, Men’s Fellowship and children’s choir.

-With a heart to reach more with the gospel, RHC opened a campus in Uptown Whittier in 2011 and another one in La Habra in 2014.
-Over the years they grew and eventually planted as independent churches.
-The Uptown campus became Disciple Church in March 2018 and La Habra became Church Project Orange County in September 2018.
+With a heart to reach more people with the gospel, RHC opened a campus in Uptown Whittier in 2011 and another one in La Habra in 2014.
+Over the years, they grew and eventually planted as independent churches.
+The Uptown campus became Disciple Church in March 2018, and La Habra became Church Project Orange County in September 2018.